pallets-eco/flask-security/docs/spa.rst

 Working with Single Page Applications
 ======================================
-`Single Page Applications (spa)`_ are a popular model for both separating user interface from application/backend code as well as providing a responsive user experience.
-Angular and Vue are popular Javascript frameworks for writing SPAs.
+`Single Page Applications (SPAs)`_ are a popular model for both separating user interface from application/backend code as well as providing a responsive user experience.
+Angular and Vue are popular JavaScript frameworks for writing SPAs.
-An added benefit is that the UI can be developed completely independently (in a separate repo) and take advantage of the latest Javascript packing and bundling technologies that are evolving rapidly, and not make the Flask application have to deal with things like Flask-Webpack or webassets.
+An added benefit is that the UI can be developed completely independently (in a separate repo) and take advantage of the latest JavaScript packing and bundling technologies that are evolving rapidly, and not make the Flask application have to deal with things like Flask-Webpack or webassets.